Willgunter/Discord-Clone/README.md

 - go back and do most of / all the small TODOs in the TODO extension

--  (Definetely not necessary) Get messages to refresh on the frontend without needing to push the refresh button
+-  (Definetely not necessary) Get messages to refresh on the frontend without needing to push the refresh button (not going to do)

 - ✅✅✅ *Eventually* rearrange routes into routes and controller files like in node project called "twilltch" to help w organization (and follow mvc paradigms) *need to figure out how to do in Angular*  ✅✅✅

-- Use websockets to add voice channels --> might be cool to see what websockets are --> socket.io for communication (OORRRR DO IT FOR NEXT PROJECT???)
+- Use websockets to add voice channels --> might be cool to see what websockets are --> socket.io for communication (not going to do)

 - Read through Angular docs to see what else we can do with logic inside of html elements (ex: (click), [ngStyle], [Icon]... idk what any of these mean)